bakhe8/Master/customization.md

 ## 2. Basic Code Customization

-For developers who need to go beyond the theme editor, Beto is structured for easy extension.
+For developers who need to go beyond the theme editor, NeedsBoxes is structured for easy extension.

 ### Colors & Tailwind CSS
 The theme's color palette is defined in `tailwind.config.js`.
 You can extend or modify this palette to match a specific brand identity.